 While Java is not the largest island in Indonesia, it is certainly the most populous.
 Many of the Indonesian tourist attractions are located on this island.
 And Indonesians from other islands come to Java to study and work.
 As a result, the island is a microcosm of the many cultures and ethnic groups that pass through its shores.

 In south-central Java, Yogyakarta holds a unique spot in Indonesian culture and politics.
 It’s the only region that is still governed by a sultan.
 And its rich cultural history and thriving traditional arts makes it a popular place for academics and art lovers to come and study.
+The book, Brief History of Indonesia, covers some of Yogyakarta’s relevance in Indonesian history.

 Getting to Yogyakarta